carloskaustin/Mom-Was-Right-It-s-That-Damn-Phone/README.md

-# Mom was right, it’s that damn phone! 📱
+# Mom Was Right, It’s That Damn Phone! 📱

 *An analysis of how social media use impacts student sleep, mental health, addiction, and academics.*